botlabs-gg/carlbot-docs/docs/tagstriggers.md

 ## Triggers

-?> Triggers are not custom commands, if you want things that are triggered by a prefix and a keyword, see the [Tag](#tags) section.
-They offer more functionality, better editing capabilities, will never have a limit to them and are just generally nicer for their intended purpose.
+Triggers are not custom commands.
+If you want things that are triggered by a prefix and a keyword, see the [Tag](#tags) section.
+Tags offer more functionality, better editing capabilities, will never have a limit to them and are just generally nicer for their intended purpose.
+Triggers support most of tagscript, check out [Advanced Usage](#advanced-usage) section to learn more.

 ![Create Trigger](_images/trigger_create.png)

 !> Triggers **CANNOT** be more than 2000 characters in length.
 A server can only have 50 triggers.
 If more than 50 triggers exist on a server, any triggers after the 50th one alphabetically will no longer function.
 Embeds attached to trigger via the Dashboard are subject to the same limits detailed in the Embeds section.

+### Basic Triggers

 <!-- tabs:start -->